Investigating Black-Box Function Recognition Using Hardware Performance Counters: Conclusion

 \section{Conclusion}

 This paper developed, implemented and evaluated a generic approach to black-box program function recognition.
-Extending work from related HPC research, we explored a novel side-channel approach in which attackers collect micro-architectural events in bulk in conjunction with a machine learning driven approach.
-We examined this in the context of three scenarios: \Circled{1} A preliminary study that examined classifying a variety of functions from widely used benchmarking suites and cryptographic libraries; \Circled{2} detecting several known, CVE-numbered vulnerabilities within OpenSSL; and \Circled{3} cryptographic function recognition within ARM TrustZone.
-The approaches can be used to detect target functions with 86.22\%--99.83\% accuracy depending on the target architecture and application.
-We showed how individual cryptographic modes of operation, e.g.\ AES-CBC and AES-CTR, can be detected with high accuracy in the context of a relatively large multi-class problem space.
-Furthermore, we showed how incremental OpenSSL versions that contain security vulnerabilities can be identified, as well as algorithms within a trusted execution environment with high accuracy.
+Extending work from related HPC research, we explored a side-channel approach in which micro-architectural events are analysed in bulk using a generic machine learning workflow.
+We then presented a three-part evaluation of this approach: \Circled{1} A preliminary study that examined classifying functions from widely used benchmarking suites and cryptographic libraries; \Circled{2} detecting several known, CVE-numbered vulnerabilities within OpenSSL; and \Circled{3} cryptographic function recognition within ARM TrustZone.
+The approaches achieved 86.22\%--99.83\% accuracy depending on the target architecture and application.
+We showed how functions are recognisable in a relatively large, multi-class problem space.
+Furthermore, we demonstrated how OpenSSL lettered versions containing security vulnerabilities can be identified with high accuracy (0.889--0.998 $F_1$-score; 89.58\%--99.83\% accuracy).
+We then presented results from a further use case for recognising functions in a reference open-source ARM TrustZone TEE implementation with high accuracy (95.50\%--97.45\%) using a comprehensive range of GlobalPlatform TEE API functions.
+The results our work are broadly commensurate with alternative approaches, albeit with different adversarial models, including physical EM analysis for detecting cryptographic operations, malware detection, and OS detection (84--99\%) and static analysis and symbolic execution (84\%--100\%).
+Rather than supplanting these methods, we hope that our approach offers new thinking for software analysis using HPCs.